 Radial: Were you aware of it at the time?

 John: No, I wasn’t.
-So, it came time to mix the record and Joe and I are back in San Francisco.
-We start doing the mixing and I push up the fader for the bass amp, and there it is — that annoying buzz.
+Remote trucks are noisy inside and I was likely just listening to both the mic and amp.
+So, when it came time to mix the record in San Francisco, I push up the fader for the bass amp, and there it is — that annoying buzz.

 Radial: But the performance was fine and intact?

-John: Yes, The bass sounded great except for the buzz.
+John: Yes, the bass performance was great except for the buzz.
 So, I pushed up the DI track and it was clean like a DI track should be.
 So once we started mixing, I said, “Well, I’ll just use the direct feed track.”

 Radial: So, problem solved, theoretically!